OAE Rule of the Order

 - The Council of the Order:

-- The Council which will govern the Order will be appointed by the President of The Augustan Society, Inc., acting on behalf of said governing body.
+- The Council which will govern the Order will be appointed by the Chief of the Order.

 - The Members of the Council of the Order:

-- Chief of the Council of the Order, who will at all times be the incumbent President of the Augustan Society, Inc.
+- Chief of the Council of the Order, who will be elected by the membership from their number.

 - Grand Marshal, who will arrange the meetings